 Programs Offered by Other Educational Institutions–Transfer Credit

-Students may transfer internship credit from other educational institutions as approved by the program directors.
+Students may transfer internship credit from other educational institutions as approved by the program directors and in accordance with the Transfer of Credit guidelines in the Standards and Requirements chapter.
 Qualifying programs, such as the ongoing Clinical Pastoral Education Program described below, must include the following:

 - Supervision by a qualified mentor with an M.Div. or equivalent;